mdelmeddah/assets/README.md

-# assets
+# Web Assets

-A collection of reusable web assets (images, icons, logos, and UI resources) used across my projects.
-Optimized for CDN usage via jsDelivr.
+A collection of reusable assets used across my web projects.

+This repository contains images, icons, logos, and other static resources that can be accessed directly via CDN.

+## 📁 Structure